18F/transformation-research/preliminary-report.md

 #### Referring to authoritative guidance

 Every tech-savvy leader has to make a case for transformation work to someone whose portfolio is much broader than technology.
 Because transformation is a long process, this may happen over and over.
-We assumed that references would be useful, but we were surprised by how much value managers and project leads found in authoritative guidance from government leadership, including the TechFAR Handbook, U.S. Digital Services Playbook, Open Source Policy (OMB Memorandum M-13-13), and other similar documents that set a precedent or otherwise make an official case for more modern approaches.
+We assumed that references would be useful, but we were surprised by how much value managers and project leads found in authoritative guidance from government leadership, including the [TechFAR Handbook](https://playbook.cio.gov/techfar/), U.S. Digital Services Playbook](https://playbook.cio.gov/), [Open Source Policy](https://www.whitehouse.gov/sites/default/files/omb/memoranda/2013/m-13-13.pdf) (OMB Memorandum M-13-13), and other similar documents that set a precedent or otherwise make an official case for more modern approaches.

 The technical evidence for claims like “agile results in higher quality software” or “user-centered design reduces risk” isn’t evidence that non-technical senior leadership can evaluate easily.
 Short of leveling up significantly in their own technology-practice knowledge, their best way to assess the value and risk level of a practice is to use the authority of the source pushing for it as a proxy.
 A trusted subordinate is good; a trusted subordinate backed by a recognized governmental authority is always going to be better.
 Given that, these documents are a critical bridge between technical evidence that something works, and administrative confidence in using it.